Morgan Aero 8: Chassis

-The chassis is an ultra-stiff aluminum alloy.
+The chassis is an ultra-stiff aluminium alloy.
 Suspension is fully Independent, with double wishbones, Eibach coil springs, fully floating in the rear, over Koni shock absorbers.
 Brakes are cast iron discs, with AP Racing 6-pot calipers at the front and 2-pot calipers at the rear.

 Performance

 For Version IV of the car, top speed is an estimated 170 mph and 0 to 100 km/h (62 mph) is done in 4.3 seconds for the manual transmission and 4.1 seconds for the automatic.